 Students are to keep any electronic devices turned off and stowed in their backpack while on campus.
-Middle school students may use cell phones outside of the school building before and after the school day, but all cell phones must be kept in their locker and in the off position during school.
 Off-campus use of electronic devices by FHLCS program participants is at the discretion of the FHLCS adult in charge of the activity.
 Electronic devices include but are not limited to cell phones, iPods, portable music players, PDA's, and hand held electronic games.
 Items confiscated due to misuse may be picked up from the school office by the parent, and additional consequences may apply.